flybywiresim/docs/docs/dev-corner/qa-process.md

     Then, when writing a QA report, click on the arrow in the top-right corner of the comment field.
 Select your saved reply and insert the necessary data.

     Alternatively, you can use the keyboard shortcut CTRL+.
 CTRL+1 -> note that the number represents your saved replies, so if you have multiple and your QA template is the third one, you would have to use CTRL+3.

+!!! tip "Tip: GitHub Text Customization"
+    GitHub offers a suite of markdown and HTML style tools to format and customize the text in your reports.
+Learn more [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/quickstart-for-writing-on-github){target=new}

 ## Discord Roles